rakibalfahad/StabilityPy/blog/feature_selection_reinvented.md

 1. **High sensitivity to small changes in the data**: Many methods select different features when the dataset is slightly perturbed.
 2. **Dependence on specific regularization parameters**: Choosing the "right" regularization parameter (like λ in LASSO) is often arbitrary and can drastically change which features are selected.
 3. **Lack of statistical guarantees**: Many methods don't provide formal guarantees on the expected number of falsely selected variables.
+4. **Correlation blindness**: Methods like LASSO tend to arbitrarily select one feature from a group of correlated features, potentially missing important structural relationships.

 Consider LASSO (Least Absolute Shrinkage and Selection Operator), a popular method that performs feature selection by adding an L1 penalty term.
 While effective, LASSO's selections can vary substantially with different choices of the regularization parameter λ.